Youm-e-Istehsal-e-Kashmir: Occupied Kashmir shuts down against oppressive, illegal Indian occupation

 ISLAMABAD: Two years of India’s illegal and unilateral acts of August 5, 2019, and brutalities against unarmed Kashmiris were observed as Youm-e-Istehsal (Day of Exploitation) in occupied Jammu and Kashmir, across Pakistan, Azad Jammu and Kashmir (AJK), and various parts of the world where Kashmiris and Pakistanis are living currently.

-In Pakistan, protest demonstrations, rallies, symposiums and various programmes were organised to highlight the Indian brutalities in the occupied Valley and express solidarity with the oppressed people of held Kashmir.
+In Pakistan, protest demonstrations, rallies, symposiums, and various programmes were organised to highlight Indian brutalities in the occupied Valley and express solidarity with the oppressed people of held Kashmir.

 In a series of tweets in connection with the Youm-e-Istehsal, the PM said, “despite these brazen violations of all int’l laws, repeated HR violations, well documented by int’l media and HR orgs, and in the face of an unprecedented ruthless military siege, the Kashmiri people remain undaunted in their struggle for self-determination”.